thiagodp/concordialang/docs/language/en.md

    SELECT password FROM [Users] WHERE username = {Login:Username}
    ```

-6. May reference UI element using the format `{ui element name}`, considering that
+5. May reference a UI Element from the current Feature using the format `{UI Element Name}`.
-   the reference UI element belongs to the current feature (e.g., the feature of the current file).
    Example:
    ```sql
    SELECT password FROM [Users] WHERE username = {Username}
    ```

 ## References to declarations